 Ready to join the team?

 Check out the descriptions of our different volunteer opportunities below, then let us know what you’re interested in!
-You can sign up via our Volunteer Survey, or by contacting our Volunteer Coordinator, Kathryn Henriques, at 859-254-4546 x239 or email@example.com.
+You can sign up via our Volunteer Survey, or by contacting our Audience Experience Associate, Megan Kinney, at 859-254-4546 x247 or email@example.com.

 Please be aware that before you can start volunteering with us, you’ll need to attend a brief orientation session at our facility.
 Orientations will be less than an hour and will include an introduction to LCT and different ways to volunteer with us, as well as some hands-on training for ushering performances.
-The next volunteer orientation will be Monday, May 8, 2017 at 7:30pm.
-If you plan to attend, please RSVP by emailing Kathryn at firstname.lastname@example.org.
+The next volunteer orientation will be Monday, November 25, 2019 at 5:00pm and will start at The Lexington Opera House with an orientation for ushering school performances of The Best Christmas Pageant Ever: The Musical.
+If you plan to attend, please RSVP by emailing Megan at firstname.lastname@example.org.

 LCT’s Volunteer Opportunities: